ans-group/docs.ukfast.co.uk/source/cloud/vault/s3website.md

 ```bash
   browser> http://www.example.com.vault-website-man-5.ecloud.co.uk
 ```
-## Hosting a Static Website on Ecloud Vault with a Custom domain name
+## Hosting a Static Website on eCloud Vault with a Custom domain name

 In this section we discuss the DNS settings required to point your domain to the static website bucket created above.